Kenya Rae

 Insurance exists to help you prevent financial ruin in the event that an accident or loss happens.

-Many people are renting homes and apartments without renters insurance.
 I’m not sure why exactly tenants go without renters insurance.
-But if I had to guess I would say it had to do with two things – the thought that it really isn’t needed, or that it costs too much.
+But if I had to guess, I would say it has to do with two things – the thought that it really isn’t needed or the thought that it costs too much.

-Perhaps people even believe that the landlord’s property insurance will cover your loss if the home experiences a fire or natural disaster.
+Perhaps people even believe that the landlord’s property insurance will cover their loss if the home experiences a fire or natural disaster.

 I am here to tell you that none of the last three things are true.

-What many people don’t know is that in addition to covering your belongings, there is a liability portion to a rental policy as well.
+What many people don’t know is that in addition to covering your belongings, there is such a thing as tenant liability insurance.

 Meaning that if something happens and it is determined that you were at fault or the cause, the rental policy can cover the financial impacts of that to the extent of your coverage limits.
 I’ll explain more about what that means.
 So stay tuned.